 Dr. Ferdinand A .Rodriguez has served as one of the Bank's Independent Directors since 2016.
 He is a Certified Public Accountant and is the Managing Director of FAR Management Consultancy and Accounting Office and the Review Director of Professional Review and Training Center (PRTC) - Cagayan de Oro City.
-He has been the President of Philippine Council of Deans and Educators in Business in 2014 up to 2017; President of National Association of CPAs in Education in 2014 up to 2015.
+He has been the President of Philippine Council of Deans and Educators in Business in 2016 up to 2017; President of National Association of CPAs in Education in 2014 up to 2015.
 He was appointed as Second Member of Professional Regulation Commission-Continuing Professional Development Council for Accountancy in 2017.
 He is also the Regional Director of Philippine Institute of Certified Public Accountants since 2018 and National Director of Association of Certified Public Accountants in Public Practice since January 2019.
 He holds a Bachelor of Science degree in Accountancy from Polytechnic University of the Philippines, Master of Business Administration from Xavier University and Doctor in Management from Capitol University in Cagayan de Oro City.
-Recently, he graduated Doctor in Business Administration from La Consolacion University Philippines in Malolos, Bulacan.
+Recently, he completed academic requirement in Doctor in Business Administration from La Consolacion University Philippines in Malolos, Bulacan.

-Dr. Ferdinand A. Rodriguez Independent Director Filipino, 55
+Dr. Ferdinand A. Rodriguez Independent Director Filipino, 56

-Mr. Jaime Rafael U. Paguio Director Filipino, 65
+Mr. Jaime Rafael U. PaguioDirector Filipino, 66

 Mr. Jaime Rafael U. Paguio has served as a director of the Bank since 2016.
 Currently, he is the President of Allied Power Industries of Mindanao, Inc. (A Power); Senior Vice President of the Cagayan Electric Power and Light Co., Inc. (CEPALCO) and Vice President of the CEPALCO Energy Services Corporation (CESCO).
-He is a trustee and past president of the Cagayan de Oro Chamber of Commerce and Industry Foundation Inc. (Oro Chamber) and holds a Bachelor of Arts degree major in Economics from Xavier University; Finance and Economic Analysis of Energy Projects at the Colorado School of Mines; Electric Utility Management at Swedpower-Vattenfall, Sweden and Finance for Executives at the Asian Institute of Senior Management (AIM).
-He attended the Corporate Governance Seminar on January 2017.
+He is past President of the Cagayan de Oro Chamber of Commerce and Industry Foundation, Inc. and the 2020 Vice President for the Manufacturing and Industry Sector of the Cagayan de Oro Chamber of Commerce and Industry Foundation Inc. (Oro Chamber) and holds a Bachelor of Arts degree major in Economics from Xavier University; Finance and Economic Analysis of Energy Projects at the Colorado School of Mines; Electric Utility Management at Swedpower-Vattenfall, Sweden and Finance for Senior Executives at the Asian Institute of Management (AIM).
+He attended the Corporate Governance Seminar in January 2017.

 Atty.
 Jairo M. Ladera was appointed as the Bank's Corporate Secretary on May 12, 2021.
 He has been the acting corporate secretary from February 2020 until appointed as full fledge corporate secretary last May 12, 2021.
 Atty.
 Ladera holds a Bachelor of Science degree in Accountancy from Xavier University.
-He also holds a Bachelor degree of Laws from Xavier University and passed the Bar Examination in 2010.
+He also holds a Bachelor of Laws degree from Xavier University and passed the Bar Examination in 2010.
 Atty.
-Ladera is a partner of Almirante Ladera and Associates.
+Ladera is a partner of Almirante Ladera and Associates, auditor of Integrated Bar of the Philippines Misamis Oriental Chapter, commissioner at IBP Commission on Bar Discipline.
+He was former Legal Officer of Department of Agriculture and former Professor of Xavier University and Liceo de Cagayan University College of Law.

 Atty.
-Jairo M. Ladera Corporate Secretary Filipino, 36
+Jairo M. LaderaCorporate Secretary Filipino, 36